Cigar Studio World Tour 2017

 Smoke Free Ontario

 Government interference into the private activities of ordinary Ontarians ramped up significantly on January 1, 2015 when new regulations to the Smoke Free Ontario kicked in.
 These changes dramatically altered the way tobacco is sold and enjoyed in Ontario.
 The biggest impact was the smoking ban on all patio’s where food and beverages are served –even those where age restrictions limit patronage to adults 19 and over.
-This limited the places Cigar Studio is able to host our events.
+This is what happens when ideology trumps common sense and practicality.
+At 8PM, a bar owner with a patio can not take out ashtrays and allow patrons to enjoy a cigar.
+Really?

 As we have talked about many times since then, this is not the first time that the government has encroached on our personal freedoms –like the freedom of the bar owner to run their establishment as they see fit or the freedom of cigar smokers to enjoy a legal product.
 That the government levies huge taxes on cigars yet profits financially from their purchase while limiting consumers ability to enjoy that product to a few places, is in itself a big hypocrisy.
 I know of many non-smokers who defend our right to enjoy a legal product because of their concern that the government appears willing to go after legal public activities that they deem socially unacceptable.
 What’s next?
 “No cheeseburgers for you, you could lose a few pounds”?